woosaaahh/sj.nvim/README.md

   auto_jump = false, -- if true, automatically jump on the sole match forward_search = true, -- if true, the search will be done from top to bottom highlights_timeout = 0, -- if > 0, wait for 'updatetime' + N ms to clear hightlights (sj.prev_match/sj.next_match)
-  max_pattern_length = 0, -- if > 0, wait for a label after N characters
-  pattern = "", -- predefined pattern to use at the start of a search pattern_type = "vim", -- how to interpret the pattern (lua_plain, lua, vim, vim_very_magic)
+  inclusive = false, -- if true, the jump target will be included with 'operator-pending' keymaps max_pattern_length = 0, -- if > 0, wait for a label after N characters pattern = "", -- predefined pattern to use at the start of a search pattern_type = "vim", -- how to interpret the pattern (lua_plain, lua, vim, vim_very_magic)